Abstract

 3.1 Core Changes with Performance Relevance

-TYPO3 v13 does not introduce a radical DataHandler refactoring, but several refinements:
+TYPO3 v13 does not bring a radical DataHandler refactoring, but rather several refinements:

-• Event dispatching is more performant due to the modern event system architecture
+- Event dispatching is more performant due to a modern event system architecture

 Doctrine DBAL Optimisations:

-TYPO3 v13 LTS maintains backward compatibility.
-All v12 DataHandler patterns work without code changes.
+TYPO3 v13 LTS maintains backwards compatibility.
+All v12 DataHandler patterns function without code changes.

 3.2 Benchmark Results: TYPO3 v13